Loupi/Frontenac/README.md

 ## What's Next?
 There is still a lot more work that must be done in order to get a full stack implemented in .NET.
 Making sure it's root component is solid is fundamental.
-This is why, before proceeding further on with the port of other libraries, the test suite must be complete and more than the TinkerGraph implementation must pass through it.
+This is why, before proceeding further on with the port of the other APIs, the test suite must be complete and more than the TinkerGraph implementation must pass through it.

 ## Why that name?
 This is in reference to the [Château Frontenac](http://en.wikipedia.org/wiki/Chateau_Frontenac "Title") in Quebec City, Canada, because writing softwares is a bit like building castles.